 Please be assured that I am well aware of what a significant issue this is locally with many of my constituents working at London Luton Airport.
 I have kept in close touch with London Luton Airport throughout the pandemic and will continue to do everything I can to assist them.

-I understand that the coronavirus pandemic has had a particularly detrimental effect on the aviation industry, and I sympathise greatly with any aviation sector employee who has faced uncertainty or redundancy.
+I also understand that the coronavirus pandemic has had a particularly detrimental effect on the aviation industry, and I sympathise greatly with any aviation sector employee who has faced uncertainty or redundancy.
 I want to be clear that the Government recognises the importance of the aviation sector to the UK economy, and the effect that the coronavirus pandemic is having on the industry.
-I am pleased that the hard work and sacrifices of the British people have allowed us to make enormous progress in tackling this pandemic, making a number of changes to further progress the safe restart of international travel possible.
-Going forward, the Government is keen to work with the aviation sector in finding a stable and sustainable recovery.
+I am pleased that the hard work and sacrifices of the British people have allowed us to make enormous progress in tackling this pandemic, making a number of changes to further progress the safe restart of international travel going forward, the Government is keen to work with the aviation sector for a stable and sustainable recovery.

 I am pleased that the Government provided an unprecedented package of support, helping businesses to retain staff and reduce the need for redundancies.
 However, the furlough scheme was a temporary, economy-wide measure designed to support businesses while widespread restrictions were in place.
 I welcomed the several extensions to furlough, including the final extension to the end of September, which achieved the right balance between supporting the economy as it opened up, and continuing to provide support and protect incomes.
 This ensured that incentives were in place to get people back to work as demand returned.

 I do understand, however, that the loss of some jobs within the aviation industry due to the coronavirus pandemic may have, unfortunately been inevitable, but companies who decide to make employees redundant should do so with fairness.
 The Government supports those affected, with the Department for Work and Pensions available to help employees identify and access the support that is available.
 Further information on redundancy rights can be found at: